What is Alzheimer’s Disease?

 If your loved one has been diagnosed with Alzheimer’s disease, you may find that your relationship may change.
 You will become the main caregiver as your loved one may no longer be able to continue with certain daily tasks such as showering, household chores and financial matters.
 Making all these decisions and being the main carer can feel very overwhelming – especially as you are watching the person you love change right in front of your eyes.
 Here at IP Homecare, we can help you.

 We provide a number of Alzheimer’s and dementia care options, all of which will help to improve you or your loved ones quality of life in the comfort of your own home.
 Whilst there are care homes who can look after yourself or a loved one, they are nowhere near as flexible and as accommodating as live in care and home care services.
-Live in care or visiting care for those who need Alzheimer’s and dementia care will enable you or a loved one to remain in the comfort of their own home, both in the early and late stages of the condition – even when they may require palliative care, which can also help and ease the pain and make those with Alzheimer’s much more comfortable before they pass away.
+Live in care for those who need Alzheimer’s and dementia care will enable you or a loved one to remain in the comfort of their own home, both in the early and late stages of the condition – even when they may require palliative care, which can also help and ease the pain and make those with Alzheimer’s much more comfortable before they pass away.

 IP Homecare are on hand to support you or a loved one who may have Alzheimer’s disease.
 So, whether you’re looking for live in care services or palliative care – we’re here to help you.